 Outdoor Adventure: For outdoor lovers, Atlantic Canada has the perfect adventure for every comfort level.
 There are several places to tackle a challenging hike, including the Fundy National Park in New Brunswick, the Skyline Trail in the Cape Breton Highlands National Park in Nova Scotia and Gros Morne National Park in Newfoundland and Labrador.
 All three areas offer several options ranging from a leisurely stroll to a serious hike.
 The Confederation Trail offers cyclists and hikers over 250 miles of scenic beauty to discover.

-There are a total of nine national parks in Atlantic Canada, where holidaymakers can enjoy the natural beauty of the region and participate in sea-kayaking, canoeing, yoga on the beach, biking, of course, warm-water swimming and more.
+There are a total of ten national parks in Atlantic Canada, where holidaymakers can enjoy the natural beauty of the region and participate in sea-kayaking, canoeing, yoga on the beach, biking, of course, warm-water swimming and more.
 Those interested in RVing will discover many options in the provincial and national parks in the region.

 For visitors travelling later in the season, in late September and into October, the temperature is still very comfortable for exploring, and there’s the added bonus of spectacular autumn foliage.
 The fiery reds and stunning yellows and golds rival those found in New England, but without the crowds.